Pumpkin Chili Recipe

 Serving Suggestions

-Pumpkin Chili is a hearty and comforting meal that can be enjoyed on its own.
-I highly recommend topping your bowl off with sour cream, cilantro, red onion, avocado, and crushed tortilla chips or Fritos!
+Pumpkin chili is a hearty and comforting meal that can be enjoyed on its own.
+I highly recommend ladling yourself a big old portion of this soup and then topping your bowl off with sour cream, cilantro, red onion, avocado, and crushed tortilla chips or Fritos!

-If you are looking to serve sides along with your chili, try serving it with some of my favorites:
+If you are looking to turn this into more of a complete meal, consider serving it with some of my favorites below:

 - Fluffy Jalapeño Cheddar Cornbread